lockss/lockss-rtd-manual/docs/sysadmin/kernel-iptables-test.rst

    modinfo ip_tables

-*  If technical information about the module is output, the host satisfies the ``ip_tables`` loadable kernel module requirement.
+*  If technical information about the module is output, then the host satisfies the ``ip_tables`` loadable kernel module requirement.

    .. dropdown:: Example
       :animate: fade-in-slide-down